ZiadHatab/multiline-trl-calibration/README.md

 ## Extracting the 12-error terms

 I originally only included a function to return the 6-error terms (3 from each port).
-After the [feedback](https://github.com/scikit-rf/scikit-rf/discussions/805#discussioncomment-4227698) from @Zwelckovich, I decided to update my `error_coef(self)` to return all 12 error terms.
+After the [feedback](https://github.com/scikit-rf/scikit-rf/discussions/805#discussioncomment-4227698) from @Zwelckovich, I decided to update `error_coef(self)` function to return all 12 error terms.
 It should be noted that these error terms will be updated automatically if you shift reference plane or perform impedance renormalization.
 ```python
 # forward direction
 cal.coefs['EDF'] # forward directivity